Sylvain-Topeza/inria-internship/README.md

 # Generalization in Diffusion Models — Reproduction and Critical Analysis

-This repository contains the full code, data pipeline, trained models, results, and report for a student-led research project conducted at **Inria Mokaplan (2025)**.
+This repository contains the full code, notebooks, results, and report for a student-led research project conducted at **Inria Mokaplan (2025)**.

-The project reproduces and extends the experiments of:
+It reproduces and extends the experiments of:

 > **Zahra Kadkhodaie, Florentin Guth, Eero P. Simoncelli, Stéphane Mallat (2024)**
 > *Generalization in Diffusion Models Arises from Geometry-Adaptive Harmonic Representations*